hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 | 2014 | 6 | 9711 | 2 |
 | 2014 | 1 | 8823 | 3 |

+*Findings & Recommendations*
+- Findings
+  + TerritoryID 4 consistently ranks #1 in order volume from 2011 to 2014, with strong growth
+  + TerritoryID 6 and 1 reliably hold 2nd and 3rd positions each year
+  + These three territories dominate Adventure Works’ order volume
+- Recommendations
+  + Prioritize investment to maintain and expand TerritoryID 4’s market
+  + Strengthen development efforts in TerritoryID 6 and 1 to capture further growth
+  + Analyze success factors in these regions to replicate in other territories.

 **QUERY 4 - Calculate Total Discount Cost belongs to Seasonal Discount for each SubCategory**